-- 1. Nearly all of the most exciting and important technologies, arts, and sciences of today and tomorrow are driven by computing. - 2.
-Understanding computing illuminates deep insights and questions into DMV, but that's not the nature of our minds, our culture, and our universe.
+- 1. Nearly all of the most exciting and important technologies of today and tomorrow are driven by computing. - 2.
+Understanding computing illuminates deep insights and questions into DMV, but that's not why we teach why we teach why the that's not why we teach

-Anyone who has submitted a query to Google, watched Toy Story, had LASIK eye surgery, used a smartphone, seen a Cirque Du Soleil show, shopped with a credit card, or microwaved a pizza should be convinced of the first reason.
+Anyone who has submitted a query to Google, watched Toy Story, had LASIK eye surgery, made a cell phone call, seen a Cirque Du Soleil show, shopped with a credit card, or microwaved a pizza should be convinced of the first reason.
 None of these would be possible without the tremendous advances in computing over the past half century.